dumspiro44/work/replit.md

 -   **Rate Limiting (15 RPM)**: Built-in protection against Gemini API's 15 requests-per-minute limit - automatically waits when needed to prevent quota errors.
 -   **UI/UX**: Emphasis on a clean, modern interface using Shadcn UI, adhering to a New York-style aesthetic.
 -   **Menu Accessibility Control**: When WordPress is not connected, all menu items except Configuration are disabled with visual indication and a user-friendly alert message.
--   **Custom Post Types Support**: Dynamic post type loading from WordPress endpoint `/wp-json/wp/v2/types` with automatic filtering and display in content type filter.
+-   **Custom Post Types Support**: Dynamic post type loading from WordPress endpoint `/wp-json/wp/v2/types` + manual custom types entry in Settings.

 ## External Dependencies